 Freezing of gametes and embryos to preserve one's fertility for the future, is a well established way to plan for a pregnancy when one is ready to become a parent.

-Freezing eggs is the procedure of choice in those that want to delay their child bearing due to social or medical reasons.
-The egg freezing procedure involves administering injections to stimulate the ovaries for around 12 days.
+Egg freezing is the procedure of choice for those that want to delay their childbearing due to social or medical reasons.
+The procedure involves administering injections to stimulate the ovaries for around 12 days.
 Following this, the eggs are collected under sedation.
-The egg collection is a relatively non-invasive procedure, and carries minimal risks.
+The egg collection is a relatively non-invasive procedure and carries minimal risks.
 The eggs are cryopreserved on the day of egg collection.

 Top Tips - Egg Freezing

 Egg Freezing | Egg Vitrification | Fertility Preservation (1:09)

 Egg Freezing | Process (2:21)

 Watch Jessica Wright - My Story

 Egg freezing or oocyte cryopreservation is a method of fertility preservation.
 As per data published by UK’s fertility regulator The HFEA in Sept 2018, egg freezing cycles are on the rise and currently make up around 1.5% of all fertility treatment cycles carried out across the UK with majority of treatments taking place in London.